Aurelien-Pelissier/Aurelien-Pelissier/README.md

     * Time series analysis, Computer vision, NLP, Auto-encoders, Contrastive learning
     * Quantum computing, Blockchain.

-* ⚡In my spare time:
-  * I am a Blockchain/Web3 developer and the Co-founder and CTO of [Peer2Panel](https://www.peer2panel.com/), a blockchain startup with focus on solar energy.
-  * I develop AI frameworks for optimal poker strategies and cryptocurrency trading (RL, social media impact, orderbook data and statistical arbitrage)
-  * I am a writer on [Medium](https://aurelien-pelissier.medium.com/), where I cover diverse topics, such as data science, blockchain, physics, economy and philosophy.

 * 🔭  My current research interests in healthcare are:
   * Drug discovery
   * Gene regulatory networks